Smashing tea

 It was tea.

 I asked him once.
-I just fronted up and said, being my usual restrained and tactful self, “Do you have a drinking problem?
+I just fronted up and, being my usual restrained and tactful self, said “Do you have a drinking problem?
 You keep crashing cars.”

 He said no, it was down to drinking too much tea.
 He couldn’t sleep, which explained the matching luggage under his eyes.

 He liked tea with honey, which was why he kept bees.
-In a two hour class he’d need four cups.
+In a two hour class he’d need three cups.
 A student would be sent to make them, which is how being the best at making tea could leave you illiterate enough to have to ask a nurse what the sign saying BURNS UNIT meant.

 Munt took 30 primary school children up “Ayers Rock”, and was proud of it.
 “A bucket list thing”, he said.
-The children, now in their late 40s, are loath to admit having done it.
+The children, now in their late 40s, are loathe to admit having done it.

 That last one bothered even me.

-His cat, when called, did indeed come and eat steamed pumpkin from a bowl, while the sun set over a forest eerily devoid of birdsong.
+His cat, when called, did indeed come and eat steamed pumpkin from a bowl while the sun set over a forest eerily devoid of birdsong.

-I saw him one last time in the late 90s, when he had for some reason dropped in on my mothers.
+I saw him one last time in the late 90s, when he had for some reason dropped in on my mums.
 He was thin by then and smaller than I remembered.
 He said he was selling avocados by the road for a living.
-He reminisced with me about my high school bully, the one whose tyres I’d let down after he’d tried to run over me for laughs.
+He reminisced with me about my high school bully, the one whose tyres I’d let down after he’d tried to run me over for laughs.
 They were best friends these days, he said, because nobody else would lend him a car.

-*Names are changed regularly to meet recycling targets
+*Names are changed regularly to preserve freshness